3D Modeling (MODL) Courses

 - Transferable:CSU

 This course builds upon the thinking and making skills developed in DDSN 341 (formerly GCOM 340) and takes an in-depth look at applying digital illustration tools to graphic design investigations.
 The course work encourages students to experiment and communicate with digitally illustrated and typographic form making.
-Topics include color, typography, composition, visual theme, drawing technique, and understanding the offset and digital printing processes.
+Topics include color, typography, composition, graphic vernacular, illustration techniques, and understanding the offset and digital printing processes.
 Students complete the course with several professionally designed, original illustrations for their portfolios.
-Formerly known as GCOM 341
+Formerly known as GCOM 341.

 Upon completion of this course, the student will be able to:

-- select color to evoke emotion or mood, convey message, or emphasize a visual.
+- select and apply color to evoke emotion or mood, convey message, or emphasize a visual.

 - apply an original or existing illustration style to drawn or scanned artwork.